 We can investigate concerns that the Code of Fundraising Practice may have been breached by a fundraising organisation.
 Read our complaints process to find out what we are able or unable to investigate.

 If your complaint is not about charitable fundraising in the areas we regulate, these other organisations may be able to help you.

 Complaints about fundraising by a charity registered in Scotland

-The Scottish Fundraising Standards Panel regulates fundraising by charities only registered in Scotland and it handles complaints about charities only registered in Scotland.
+The Scottish Fundraising Adjudication Panel regulates fundraising by charities only registered in Scotland and it handles complaints about charities only registered in Scotland.
 More information on how we work together is available here.

 To see if a charity is registered in Scotland you can search the Scottish Charity Register.

 Complaints about charity governance